25 Oreo Flavors You Never Knew Existed

 Waffles and Syrup Oreos

 For brunch fanatics, these Waffles and Syrup Oreos might be just the wacky Oreo flavor you were looking for.
-They were available in 2017 only at Albertsons grocery stores—but they were such a hit, Nabisco is launching a maple creme flavor later in 2019.
-Stay tuned!
+They were available in 2017 only at Albertsons grocery stores—but they were such a hit, Nabisco launched a maple creme flavor in 2019.

 Buttered Popcorn Oreos

-This is a creative idea if you’re the type of person who likes to mix chocolate candy and popcorn at the movie theater.
-Buttered Popcorn Oreos are also coming later in 2019, so we’ll reserve judgment until they’ve actually been released.
+This is a creative idea if you're the type of person who likes to mix chocolate candy and popcorn at the movie theater.
+Buttered Popcorn Oreos were also released in 2019.

 Limited-edition Creamsicle Oreos hit the scene in 2011 with half-white, half-orange filling.
 Though they're no longer available, The Impulsive Buy's review lives on: "The Limited Edition Creamsicle Oreo as a whole doesn't taste like a Creamsicle … Its flavor reminds me of Fruity Pebbles."
 Hey, you never know—Fruity Pebbles Oreos could be next!